UX design in knitting patterns

 It’s a lot easier for someone to answer a focused question like that than to try to come up with an answer to a broad question that is just asking if ANYTHING was confusing.
 Be as specific as possible and you’ll get specific answers.

 Even after your pattern is released, you can continue conducting user research on your customers so that your future patterns can be improved.
-You might have to be a bit of a creep.
-Check the Ravelry page and Instagram posts of people knitting your pattern and see if they mention anything they struggled with.
-I commonly see posts of finished objects with captions like “I really had trouble with the heel flap, but once I got past it the rest was easy!”
+It might feel a little creepy, but check the Ravelry page and Instagram posts of people knitting your pattern and see if they mention anything they struggled with.

-If you offer pattern support, make a note of every question that comes your way.
-If someone struggled with something, you could guess there is someone else that is confused but doesn’t want to bother you.
+Additionally, if you offer pattern support, make a note of every question that comes your way.
+If someone struggled with something, assume there is someone else that is confused but doesn’t want to bother you.
 Take in that feedback and keep it in a centralized place so that when you go to write your next pattern, you have a list of things to avoid or improve upon.
-If you see someone has tagged you on Instagram when casting on, it might be worth giving them a follow and following their stories.
-People are more likely to talk about WIPs in their stories and reserve their grid for photos of finished objects.